grimbelhax/SAMGenerator/README.md

 # SAMGenerator

-When there is a timing side channel for valid Active Directory users (ADFS for example) you can get the SAMAccountName schema by bruteforcing one known company employee.
-Just use the generated list as userlist against the service.
+When there is a timing side channel for valid Active Directory users, the SAMAccountName schema can be identified by bruteforcing one known company employee.

 ```bash
 python3 SAMGenerator.py -d bad.corp -u sam.feuerbach